 All students enrolled in the IBSP receive a waiver of tuition for six years of study.
 The IBSP provides 15 months of stipend and insurance support for typical students who complete laboratory rotations before selecting a Research Advisor.
 Subsequent stipend and insurance support is provided by the Research Advisors.
 Should a Research Advisor lose funding, the IBSP may provide bridge funding in which the student stipend and insurance will be covered by the program for a short period of time.
 To help avoid the need for bridge funding, Research Advisors must have at least 20 months of future funding available to accept a new student; exceptions may be made by the CGHS Dean at the request of the Track Chair.
 If a funding lapse occurs, a bridge-funding request will be made by the Research Advisor's Chair and negotiated with the Dean of the College of Medicine (COM) and Dean of the College of Graduate Health Sciences.
-Upon receipt of bridge funding, Research Advisors must agree in writing to restart funding for students once any grant containing non-

-PI salary money is obtained.
+Upon receipt of bridge funding, Research Advisors must agree in writing to restart funding for students once any grant containing non-PI salary money is obtained.
 Should all funding options fail, students will be required to find a new, funded Research Advisor or be terminated from the program.

 Students who directly enter a laboratory must receive stipend and insurance support from the Research Advisor upon matriculation.
-Students who directly enter a laboratory and M.D./Ph.D. students are not eligible for bridge-funding protection; consent on rare occasions may be obtained from the CGHS Dean.
+M.D./Ph.D. students and students who directly enter a laboratory are not eligible for bridge-funding protection; consent on rare occasions may be obtained from the CGHS Dean.
 If financial assistance is not approved, such students must identify a new, financially-supporting Research Advisor or leave the program.

 The CGHS provides up to \$3,000 of additional annual funding to select students who qualify for Alumni Endowment Scholarships.
 These scholarships are intended to enhance the recruitment of outstanding applicants who are nominated at the time of application.
-Eligible students must have maintained an undergraduate grade-point average of at least 3.4 from an accredited US institution and obtained a combined score of 329 or greater on the verbal and quantitative portions of the revised Graduate Record Exam.
 Students must remain in good academic standing to continue receiving the scholarship.

 Many fellowships are also available to supplement the stipends of IBSP students.
 A complete list is at www.uthsc.edu/grad/StudentInfo/Funding/index.php?page=Scholarships.
+For example, the

-The Hal and Alma Reagan Fellowship provides an annual stipend that is \$1,000 above the general stipend amount and \$1,000 in supplies and travel monies.
-Reagan Fellowships are awarded through competition to outstanding graduate students conducting cancer research.
+Alma and Hal Reagan Fellowship is awarded through competition to outstanding graduate students conducting cancer research.